KingSpammerNerd/file_encrypt_util_gen2/README.md

 The encryption output file will be structures as follows: (Encrypted IV);(Ciphertext);(Hash of plaintext)

-Current development stage: Somewhere between null and Pre-Alpha, as you've probably guessed.
+Current development stage: Pre-Alpha.
+Needs code.
+A lot more code.